 UNCG’s 3MT competition is open to currently enrolled master’s thesis and doctoral dissertation students only.
 Participation will be limited to the first 60 master’s or doctoral students to register.

-UNCG will hold a maximum of four qualifying rounds for approximately 15 students each.
-These qualifying rounds will occur on Wednesday, Thursday, or Monday, October 23, 24, or 28 from 10:00-11:30 am or 1:30-3:00 pm in the Elliott University Center.
+UNCG will hold a maximum of four qualifying rounds for approximately 10-15 students each.
+These qualifying rounds will occur on Wednesday and Thursday, October 29 and 30, from 10:30-11:30 am or 2:30-3:30 pm in the Elliott University Center, Sharpe Room.
 Participants will be assigned randomly based on their registered availability.

-The first-place winner may accompany a representative of UNCG’s Graduate School to the Council of Southern Graduate School’s annual meeting in Dallas, TX, to compete March 20-21, in the conference’s regional 3MT competition.
+The first-place winner may accompany a representative of UNCG’s Graduate School to the Council of Southern Graduate School’s annual meeting in Baton Rouge, LA to compete February 18-20, in the conference’s regional 3MT competition.
 Please note: This is dependent on funding and the number of registrants CSGS will accept.
 If an individual is sent from UNCG, the Graduate School at UNCG will provide transportation and lodging.

 Need help preparing your slide or 3-minute presentation?